meetkiosk/case_studies/full_stack/readme.md

         - "text" → free-text input
         - "enum" → selectable value from a list
         - "table" → multi-row / multi-field structure (you may simplify this for the exercise)
-        - "" (empty) → this question does not expect a content, it is usually the title of another question
+        - "" (empty) → this question does not expect content; it is typically used as a structural or grouping question (e.g. section title).
 - related question id
     - if present, this question is logically linked to another question.
     - typical use cases: